postproxy/n8n-nodes-postproxy/README.md

 ## Features

+- **List Profile Groups**: Get all your profile groups to organize your social media profiles
-- **List Accounts**: Get a list of all connected social media accounts
+- **List Profiles**: Get all connected social media profiles across all platforms
+- **Get Profile Details**: Get detailed information about a specific profile
-- **Create Posts**: Publish posts to one or multiple accounts simultaneously
+- **Create Posts**: Publish posts to multiple profiles via profile groups
+- **Get Post Details**: Get detailed information about a specific post
+- **List Posts**: Get all your posts with pagination support
 - **Media Support**: Attach images or videos to your posts via URLs
 - **Scheduled Publishing**: Schedule posts for specific dates and times
 - **Error Handling**: Comprehensive error handling with request ID logging